Charitable giving: Creating your personal philanthropy strategy

 - People who volunteer tend to feel better physically, mentally and emotionally, according to a UnitedHealth Group Study.*

-An Ameriprise financial advisor can help develop a well-rounded strategy for charitable and personal giving strategies and create an approach that maximizes your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.
+Once you’ve identified your personal goals and priorities for giving, an Ameriprise financial advisor can help create a charitable and personal giving strategy that fits with your overall financial goals.
+They’ll help create an approach that maximizes your contributions, provides potential tax benefits and reflects your values and the kind of long-term legacy you want to leave for others.

 Or, request an appointment online to speak with an advisor.